-The Xterra S adds the Utili-track Cargo Channel System, Easy Clean cargo area, back body side moldings, dual power exterior mirrors, a first-aid kit, a 5.0-inch display screen with NissanConnect Mobile apps, Bluetooth with streaming audio, hands-free text-messaging assistant and USB input, AUX and USB inputs, SiriusXM satellite radio and 16-inch aluminum alloy wheels, which feature a new design for the latest model year.
+The Xterra S brings the Utili-track Cargo Channel System, Easy Clean cargo area, back body side moldings, dual power exterior mirrors, a first-aid kit, a 5.0-inch display screen with NissanConnect Mobile apps, Bluetooth with streaming audio, hands-free text-messaging assistant and USB input, AUX and USB inputs and SiriusXM satellite radio.
+Also standard are 16-inch aluminum alloy wheels, which feature a new design for the latest model year.

 Intending on taking your Xterra off the beaten path on a regular basis?
 The model to get is the PRO-4X, which is fitted with standard 4WD in addition to a locking rear differential, fuel tank and transfer case skid plates, Bilstein shocks, roof-mounted off-road road lights and 265/75R16 BFGoodrich Rugged Trail T/A off-road tires mounted on 16-inch wheels.

-The PRO-4X is also the best-equipped Xterra, building on the S model's features with a navigation system with a 5.8-inch display and a rearview camera, an eight-speaker Rockford Fosgate premium audio system, Bluetooth smartphone connectivity with streaming audio, unique interior upholstery, a leather-wrapped steering wheel, auto on/off headlights and an outside temperature display, SiriusXM Travel Link - which provides fuel prices, movie times, stock updates and sports scores) - and SiriusXM weather.
+The PRO-4X is also the best-equipped Xterra, building on the S model's features with a navigation system with a 5.8-inch display and a rearview camera, an eight-speaker Rockford Fosgate premium audio system, Bluetooth smartphone connectivity with streaming audio, unique interior upholstery, a leather-wrapped steering wheel, auto on/off headlights, an outside temperature display, SiriusXM Travel Link - which provides fuel prices, movie times, stock updates and sports scores) - and SiriusXM weather.
 Heated cloth front seats part of the package as are optional heated leather seats.